saeen-do/15-days-15-bugs/Day-01/notes.md

-# Day-01 – IDOR (INSECURE DIRECT OBJECT REFRENCE)
+# Day-01 – IDOR (Insecure Direct Object Reference)

-Explanation:
+## Theory
+**Definition**:
-IDOR happens when an application exposes a reference to an internal object (like a file, user ID, order ID, etc.) and doesn’t properly check if the user is authorized to access it. in very simple terms: You can access or modify someone else's data just by changing a value in the request — usually a numeric ID or some predictable identifier.
+IDOR occurs when an application exposes a reference to an internal object (e.g., user ID, file ID, order ID) without properly verifying that the requesting user is authorized to access it.
+In simple terms:
+Change an ID or reference in the request → Access or modify someone else’s data.

+**Example Scenario:**
-For example there is a banking app which sends this request when you visit your account info GET /accounts/56789
+A banking app sends this request to fetch your account info:
+GET /accounts/56789
 Authorization: Bearer YOUR_TOKEN

-now you see your id is 56789, if you can change this id and see someone else account, this is IDOR , for example you change 56789 to 56790, and you see someone else account whose id is 56790.
-This happens is the app does not validates the ownership
+If you can change `56789` to `56790` and see another person’s account details, the app is vulnerable.
+This happens when the server does not validate resource ownership.

-Common Places Where IDOR Happens
+**Common Places Where IDOR Occurs:**

-    URLs: GET /user/1234

-    Form data: POST /updateProfile with user_id=1234

-    Query params: /invoice?id=9999
+**URLs:** `GET /user/1234`
+**Form Data:** `POST /updateProfile` with `user_id=1234` **Query Params:** `/invoice?id=9999`

-    JSON body: { "user_id": 4321 }
+**JSON Body:** `{ "user_id": 4321 }`

-    Headers: X-User-ID: 5566

-This happens because developers rely on client input without validating it and thinking "authentication" is enough — but forget authorization.
+**Headers:** `X-User-ID: 5566`

+**Root Cause:**
+Developers rely on client-supplied identifiers and think authentication is enough, forgetting proper **authorization** checks.

-Authentication = "who you are"
+**Authentication** = Who you are
-Authorization = "what you’re allowed to do"
+**Authorization** = What you are allowed to do
 IDOR is a failure of authorization.

-I started practicing idor in portswigger idor lab, it felt easy then practiced on owasp juice shop that was also easy because there i have to simpt change a value in old labs there are only few simple step to find idor 1:Intercept requests using Burp Suite.
+##Lab Practice

+**Labs Completed:**
+1. **PortSwigger IDOR Lab** – Basic parameter manipulation
+2. **PortSwigger IDOR Lab #2** – Horizontal privilege escalation
+3. **OWASP Juice Shop** – Modified a value in the cart request

+**Steps Followed:**
+1. Intercept requests using Burp Suite.
-2:Find IDs or references in parameters, URLs, headers, or body.
+2. Identify IDs or references in parameters, URLs, headers, or request bodies.
-3:Change the value to another valid or guessed ID.
+3. Modify the value to another valid or guessed ID.

-After practicing on some labs i picked up a target from open bug bounty, i was just thinking where to start when i found a store on that webapp, when i added a product in the cart i observed the url there was an id , the url was like example.com/store/cart.php?id=11285&action=add, i opened burp changed the id and i saw another product was added in cart, it was kind of normal, until i saw i was able to add or delete products by changing id parameter and changing action,the site had aslo week or you can say broken authentication so i came up with another idea.

-That application was allowing direct modification of the PHPSESSID cookie to impersonate another user’s session without authentication.
-By capturing a valid PHPSESSID and replaying it from a different browser or IP address, an attacker can fully take over another user’s account, including adding or removing items from their cart. so what i did?
-Login / initiate a session in Browser A (Burp’s built-in browser) and perform an action (e.g., add a book to the cart).
-Capture the request in Burp Suite and note the PHPSESSID value.
-Open Browser B (e.g., Firefox) and start a separate session (different cookies).
-Perform an action in Browser B and intercept the request in Burp Suite.
-Replace the PHPSESSID in Browser B’s request with the value captured from Browser A.
-Forward the request.
-Observe that Browser B now operates in Browser A’s session, allowing actions such as: Viewing or modifying the cart, deleting items and potentially accessing sensitive data
-I also changed my ip several times  (via VPN) and repeat steps 4–6.
-The attack still works, confirming the vulnerability is not restricted to a specific IP.

-In new and moderen apps mostly UUID-based ids are used but they can also be vulnerable , it looks secure but isn’t if UUIDs are predictable or enumerable and Apps often still fail to enforce proper access control

-In the end i will close this topic by saying IDOR = “Change the ID, steal the data.”
+4. Observe the response for unauthorized access.

+## Real Target Testing

+**Platform:** Open Bug Bounty
+**Target Type:** Web application

+**Discovery:**
+While exploring a store feature, I added a product to the cart.
+The request looked like:

+GET /store/cart.php?id=11285&action=add HTTP/1.1
+Host: target.com
+Cookie: PHPSESSID=abcdef123456

+**Manipulation:**
+Changing `id` value → Added a different product to the cart
+Changing `action` → Added or removed products at will
+No server-side validation of whether the authenticated user owned that cart entry

+**Result:**
+An attacker could:
+Add or remove any product from any user’s cart Potentially manipulate other order-related actions

+##Impact
+Unauthorized modification of user carts
+Violation of data integrity
+Potential chaining into higher-impact attacks (e.g., order manipulation, price tampering)

+##Recommendation
+Implement **server-side authorization checks** to ensure the requesting user owns the resource.
+Avoid using predictable IDs; use securely generated identifiers.
+Enforce input validation and reject unauthorized modifications.

+##Closing Note
+IDOR in one line:
-{If the server doesn’t check permissions, you win.If you're a dev and don't validate ownership — you lose.} quote by "chatgpt"
+“If the server doesn’t check permissions, you win.
+If you’re a dev and don’t validate ownership you lose.” (quote by chat-gpt)